danishprakash/danishpraka.sh/_posts/2018-07-18-distribute-via-brew.md

 $ brew install goodreadsh
 ```

 Another upside to having a designated formula repo (tap) of your own is the simple fact that you can simply add another formula in the future and have it installed in the same way.
-So this acts like a collection (repo?) of all your application's formulae making it easier to maintain to update.
+So this acts like a collection (repo?) of all your application's formulae making it easier to maintain and update.

 --